How The Internet Changed Fangirling Forever

 Those forums were the start of fangirl culture as we know it now.
 Even if you literally have no one in your life who shares your obsession, you can go online and make like-minded friends there.
 It’s not as lonely now, being a fangirl.
 The online space provides ample examples of girls who speak out and are proud to be a fan.
 The knowledge that there’s more of you, that you are not crazy, is freeing and emboldening.
 There is strength in numbers.

 In addition, the internet has made fandom more democratic.
 Anyone can start conversations and share their opinions and thoughts.
-Expressions of creativity around fandom sometimes become the start of a career: music artists posting fan covers on YouTube have been signed by record labels, creators of social media fan accounts have found jobs in marketing, and fan fiction works have been published then turned into films.
+Expressions of creativity around fandom sometimes become the start of a career: music artists posting fan covers on YouTube have been signed by record labels, creators of social media fan accounts have found jobs in marketing, and works of fan fiction have been published and turned into films.
 Fandom has also become more global.
 It is now a lot easier to discover bands that are not well known in your own country and become part of a community that covers the globe.
 Fangirls arrange real-world meetups to share experiences, organise themselves in activism, or just have fun chatting about their faves for hours.

 Music artists used to feel much more distant and unattainable than they do now.
-There was a big split between ‘pop stars’ and ‘regular people’, and more of a mystery to what these magical creatures were actually like behind the scenes.
+There was a big split between ‘pop stars’ and ‘regular people’, and more of a mystery as to what these magical creatures were actually like behind the scenes.
 An exception to this would be the early fans ‘from before they were famous’.
-I know that the members of Take That knew a lot of their fans by face and name when they started, and I’ve seen videos of them kissing girls on the lips at performances and signings.
+I know that the members of Take That knew a lot of their fans by face and name when they started out, and I’ve seen videos of them kissing girls on the lips at performances and signings.
 Imagine that!

 But if you wanted to speak to your idol directly for more than a few frantic seconds at an airport, Meet and Greet competitions were the only way.
 Usually organised by radio stations, Take That actually did a lot of these.
 Of course, I never won.
 Later, at the onset of the internet, Gary started to show up in chat rooms to talk to fans, but there was no way to be sure it was really him.
 I believed it was though, and I still have the paper printouts of entire chats from that period.

 Now, artists have blue checks behind their names and share snippets of their lives on social media.
 This makes them seem more approachable and closer to us regular folk.
 You can send direct messages if they follow you back, making communication a two-way street.
-There’s less of a gap between artist and fan.
+There’s less of a gap between the artist and the fan.
 Some fangirls have become extremely proficient at tracking where band members are at any given time, having developed advanced online investigative skills and ways of sharing that information with lightning speed.

 Then there’s the phenomenon of boy bands as a collaborative project.
 For example, the massive success of One Direction would never have been possible without fans getting behind the band from the very start.
 Directioners literally willed them into being, pushing them to stardom by spreading the word online, before their first single was even out.
 And in the case of BTS, band members work in parallel with ARMY for causes like social justice and mental health— causes deemed important by the fans.

 Traditionally, the main way fangirls have helped to propel their idols to success was by 1. showing up in droves for them, and 2. buying all the things.
-Sales numbers of albums, singles, concert tickets, and merchandise, as well as the size of the crowd waiting at a tv studio or airport, were the main indicators of a boyband’s level of fame.
+Sales numbers of albums, singles, concert tickets and merchandise, as well as the size of the crowd waiting at a tv studio or airport, were the main indicators of a boyband’s level of fame.
 Thanks to the internet, fangirls now play an even bigger role in the success of their idols.
 Instead of music and other content being offered to the masses to simply consume, fans now share their insights and opinions through social media and help shape the type of content that is created around an artist or band.

 Starting with the development of the MP3 format and the founding of Napster in the late 90s, the music industry has been adapting to circumstances that are radically different from what they were 25 years ago.
 As general music sales went down in the 00s and 10s, selling merchandise and tour tickets as well as monetizing YouTube views became increasingly important to an artist’s revenue.
 And it just so happens that fangirls play a huge part in all of those things.

 Since the turn of the millennium, cd sales have dropped steeply.
 Revenue from streaming however has grown exponentially since 2010.
 It has now almost completely replaced the purchase of physical albums and singles among teens, although vinyl holds on to a strong niche market.
 Aware of these statistics, fangirls have made active efforts to positively influence their idol’s chart positions through initiatives like streaming parties.
 And there are other ways for them to have an impact, too.
 In 2015, many Directioners were unhappy with the choice of singles from the album FOUR and felt it deserved more exposure.
 So, they started an online campaign around the hashtag #ProjectNoControl, in which they promoted the album track No Control as if it was an official single.
-This global effort got the song played on the radio, added to One Direction’s tour setlist, and performed on tv in the US.
-No Control also became the first-ever non-single to win a Teen Choice Award.
+This global effort got the song played on the radio, added to One Direction’s tour setlist and performed on tv in the US.
+No Control also became the first ever non-single to win a Teen Choice Award.

 Music marketing teams have started to depend on the enthusiasm of fangirls to create buzz online and basically do their work for them.
-Memes going viral and trending hashtags can give marketing campaigns a big boost, and so record companies will encourage fans to share updates, vote for their favorites, and join in discussions on public platforms.
+Memes gone viral and trending hashtags can give marketing campaigns a big boost, so record companies will encourage fans to share updates, vote for their favourites and join in discussions on public platforms.
 All that fan-generated content is free promotion for their artists.
 News media has picked up on it as well, and fan campaigns and trending topics are now reported on all the time.
 Fan culture has become newsworthy in and of itself.
 How many times have you read an article that’s made up solely of fans’ tweets reacting to a certain pop culture event?

 From Lisztomania in the 1840s and Beatlemania in the 1960s to Stan Culture in the 2010s— girls have been excited by cute boys who make music for a long time.
 And although technology has evolved, the basic elements of fangirling have changed surprisingly little.
-Also since the beginning, female teenage fans of pop music have been called hysterical, uneducated, and silly.
+Also since the beginning, female teenage fans of pop music have been called hysterical, uneducated and silly.
 I am happy to see that the increased outspokenness and visibility of fangirls in the past decade or so has started to positively impact how they are viewed by others, although there will always be people who choose to hang on to that outdated narrative.
 In any case, the fangirl community now has a much stronger position in society than it did when I was growing up.

 And it’s all thanks to getting online!
 The internet has democratised and globalised fan participation, making music and related content widely accessible.
-The gap between idol and fan has gotten smaller, and many newer bands have more of a collaborative relationship with their audience.
+The gap between idols and fans has gotten smaller, and many newer bands have more of a collaborative relationship with their audience.
 Fangirls no longer have to believe the patriarchal portrayal of themselves as crazy or of the music they love as worthless.
 They see themselves reflected in the many girls online who are powerful and have confidence in what they like.
 Because of fangirls’ importance for the music industry and their ability to organize themselves and make an actual impact, they are increasingly seen as a force to be reckoned with.
 There is a shift happening in the perception of fangirls: from passive, non-discerning consumers to self-aware and active creators.

-Although I am now a bonafide grownup with kids and work and everything, I have never stopped being a passionate fan of pop music.
+Although I am now a bona fide grownup with kids and work and everything, I have never stopped being a passionate fan of pop music.
 And I was lucky because my boy band made a comeback!
-Take That have chaperoned me not only through my teenage years but through my adult life as well.
+Take That has chaperoned me not only through my teenage years but through my adult life as well.
 Each of their songs represents a specific memory, taking me back to who I am at my core.
 I have come to see being a fangirl as a feminist act and have let go of the shame imposed on me as a teen.
 Watching younger generations embrace their fandom and do exactly what they feel like without explaining themselves or apologising, is extremely inspiring to me.
-I’m excited for the future of fangirling!
+I’m excited about the future of fangirling!

 Annemarie Schumacher is the creator of Ode to Fangirls, an art project exploring all the ways it is feminist and fun to scream at a boy band with your friends.
 You can follow her work and join the conversation on Instagram @ode.to.fangirls